This post is a guide to visiting Haleakala National Park on Maui and everything you should know before booking a trip there.

 However, something very important – reservations are required for this experience as it’s so popular with visitors and the space is limited.

-You can book online seven days in advance of your planned day, and make sure you check out the weather forecast before heading out in the morning!
+You can book online only 60 days or two days in advance of your planned day.
+Make sure you check out the weather forecast before heading out in the morning!
 Sunrise is usually between about 5:30 am and 7 am.

-As I mentioned earlier, you may have to leave at around 3 am to arrive in time, depending on where you are staying on the island.
+As I mentioned earlier, you may have to leave at around 3 am to arrive on time, depending on where you are staying on the island.

 You want to try and arrive at the summit around 30 minutes before sunrise, to get a good spot.
 There are about 150 parking spots, so reservations do fill up quickly in the peak season.